 Stained Glass Pieces using my Designs

-Perfecting my Glass Making Skills
+Perfecting My Glass Making Skills

 Stained glass is not cheap, nor is it a cheap hobby to begin.
-You need a lot of equipment, such as a grinder, a good glass cutter, protective gloves, solder, copper foil, fluxes, special tools and the uncut glass is expensive as well.
+You need a lot of equipment, such as a grinder, a good glass cutter, protective gloves, solder, copper foil, fluxes, special tools, and the uncut glass is expensive as well.
 You need a lot of practice to make those difficult glass cuts so things fit together smoothly.
 Practice, Practice, Practice is what I did.

-If people like your work, they will buy your glass I started selling my glass in some independent shows which was also successful, and I did private orders as well.
+If people like your work, they will buy your glass.
+I started selling my glass in some independent shows which were also successful, and I did private orders as well.
 I’ve often repaired a piece of glass someone had for a long time but got cracked.
 I gradually became more creative, often drawing my own patterns and to be a good stained glass artist you have to be able to visualize how colors and textures look when placed together.

-My Chilling Man
+My Chilling Out Man

 When my sons came to visit they cracked up laughing.
 “Mom, you made a glass picture of a guy smoking pot!”
 I know I can be naive, but that had not occurred to me.
 I don’t care though.
 I never put him up for sale as I still see a guy just chilling out hanging in one of my windows.

-Feeling About My Work
+Feelings About My Work

 I certainly did not get rich but it is nice extra income that helps defray medical expenses, and I like having my own income, It was hardly comparable to my nursing income even though I had only been working only 3 days a week by the time I quit.
 I was a part time hospital house Supervisor, so I made a good hourly wage.